Keep Traveling Employees Safe with Emergency Weather Alerts

 The National Weather Service will issue various warnings and watches for inclement weather events, but oftentimes these alerts are only available on certain channels such as the TV or radio.
 While some of these are conveyed through wireless emergency alerts, you usually have to be looking for these kinds of alerts to actually find them.
 They are not readily available and often fail to notify those who are in the greatest danger.
 These types of alerts are best suited for those who are already safe in their home and are just looking for more information on the current weather conditions.
 For this reason, they are not ideal for traveling employees.
 Some software platforms, like AlertMedia, will integrate with the National Weather Service alerts to send out timely emergency weather alerts to employees’ mobile devices, based on their physical location.

-Mobile Apps (like The Weather Channel)
+Mobile apps (like The Weather Channel)

 There are many mobile applications that you can download that send push notifications for inclement weather events.
 Whether it be The Weather Channel app or AccuWeather, these apps are all designed similarly.
 Users can choose to receive notifications for bad weather in a specific location (typically the city they live in).
 While this system works great for individual users, a business would struggle to keep track of bad weather in multiple locations.
-You also have to account for traveling employees who have constantly changing locations.
+You also have to account for traveling employees who are constantly changing locations.
 Additionally, the single channel of an app notification can easily be disabled or missed amongst the flood of other notifications our phones receive daily.

 Wireless Emergency Alerts

 Another extremely common form of emergency weather alerts are the wireless emergency alerts provided by the National Weather Service.
 These alerts go beyond just the scope of weather—they also include AMBER Alerts as well as local emergencies.
-These government authorized alerts exist on almost every smart phone and send a direct text message to everyone in the affected area.
+These government authorized alerts exist on almost every smartphone and send a direct text message to everyone in the affected area.
 Through the use of a special tone and repeated vibration, people instantly recognize the distinct sound of these alerts.
 Additionally, the service is able to pick up your location and send only alerts applicable to your physical location, overcoming some of the shortcomings of simple weather alert apps.

 However, the wireless emergency alerts only allow for one-way communication and fail to provide specific details about an emergency situation.
-It’s also an unfortunate reality that many people have manually disabled these alerts, after one loudly buzzed their phone at the wrong time.
+It’s also an unfortunate reality that many people have manually disabled these alerts after one loudly buzzed their phone at the wrong time.
 For business owners, it is not enough to solely rely on these government-provided text notifications to keeping their employees safe.

 While keeping track of all the weather hazards in all the places your employees are located might seem like a daunting task, an emergency notification app can help your business accomplish this goal.
 A reliable, multi-channel mass notification system such as AlertMedia easily provides all your employees with the necessary emergency weather alerts.
 A communication system should meet the following criteria: